wimvanderbauwhede/HaskellMOOC/TypeClassesRecap/type-classes-recap.md

-Type classes are a way to overload functions or operators by putting constraints on poymorphism
+Type classes are a way to overload functions or operators by putting constraints on polymorphism

 For example, we have seen that